1996 California Proposition 218: Written Notice Requirement and Assessment Ballot

-Once an agency has identified the parcels subject to an assessment, the agency must then calculate the amount of the proposed assessment for each identified parcel and must then give the record owner of each identified parcel written notice by mail of the proposed assessment.
+Once an agency has identified the parcels subject to an assessment, the agency must calculate the amount of the proposed assessment for each identified parcel and must then give the record owner of each identified parcel written notice by mail of the proposed assessment.
 The required written notice must state the total assessment amount chargeable to the entire assessment district, the amount chargeable to the record owner's particular parcel, the duration of the assessment, the reason(s) for the assessment and the basis upon which the amount of the proposed assessment was calculated, together with the date, time, and location of a public hearing on the proposed assessment.

 The required notice must also include, in a conspicuous place on the notice, a summary of the procedures applicable to the completion, return, and tabulation of the assessment ballots required under Proposition 218, including a disclosure statement that the assessment will not be imposed if the ballots submitted in opposition to the assessment exceed the ballots submitted in favor of the assessment, with the ballots weighted according to the proportional financial obligation of each assessed property.

-Some property owners may not realize the importance of the assessment mailing and end up throwing it away thinking it is junk mail.
-To help address this matter, the California Legislature enacted additional requirements relating to the envelope containing the assessment notice and ballot.
+Some property owners may not realize the importance of the assessment ballot mailing and end up throwing it away thinking it is junk mail.
+To help address this problem, the California Legislature enacted additional statutory requirements relating to the envelope containing the assessment notice and ballot.
 On the face of each envelope mailed to the record owner in which the required notice and assessment ballot are enclosed, there must appear in substantially the following form the phrase "OFFICIAL BALLOT ENCLOSED" in no smaller than 16-point bold type.
-A local agency may also place the phrase "OFFICIAL BALLOT ENCLOSED" on the face of the envelope in a language or languages other than English.
+A local agency may also place the phrase "OFFICIAL BALLOT ENCLOSED" on the face of the envelope in a language other than English.

 Every notice mailed to owners of identified parcels within an assessment district must also contain an assessment ballot which includes the agency's address for receipt of the assessment ballot once completed by any record owner receiving the notice whereby the record owner may indicate his or her name, reasonable identification of the parcel owned, and his or her support or opposition to the proposed assessment.

-The California Legislature has enacted additional requirements relating to the completion and delivery of assessment ballots.
+The California Legislature has enacted additional statutory requirements relating to the completion and delivery of assessment ballots.
 While not required by Proposition 218, these additional statutory requirements must be followed for an assessment ballot to be counted.
 An assessment ballot must be signed and either mailed or otherwise delivered to the address indicated on the assessment ballot.
 Regardless of the method of delivery, all assessment ballots must be received at the address indicated, or the location of the public testimony, in order to be included in the majority protest tabulation.
 An assessment ballot may be submitted, changed, or withdrawn by the person who submitted the ballot prior to the conclusion of the public testimony on the proposed assessment at the required public hearing.